kenueve/simple_shell/README.md

 ## Output

 - Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
-- The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below)
+- The only difference is when you print an error, the name of the program must be equivalent to your argv

 Example of error with sh: